danielufeli/rails_blog_microverse/README.md

 # Rails Blog

->**In this project, we create a simple version of an app.
+>**In this project, we create a simple version of a blog app.
 The main goal here is to make it up and running.**

 ## Instructions
 * You can create a new article, setting up tittle and body.